4ug-aug/mlops-comp-vision/reports/README.md

 >
 > Answer:

 Debugging in this project mostly revolved around resolving issues related to all the new framworks and tools we have been introduced to in this courve.
 This required a lot of googleing and error message decoding.
 However, the debugging of the code was mostly done by using the integrated debugger in vscode and by doing the good old print statements (which probably was suboptimal).
-We did not choose to run profiling of our code, as we used framworks for both our model archetecture and training loop, these frameworks are assumes to be already optimzed.
+We did not choose to run profiling of our code, as we used framworks for both our model architecture and training loop, these frameworks are assumes to be already optimzed.
 However, profiling could have identified if data proccessing could have been optimized.

 ## Working in the cloud